Featured Piano Score

-It took three countries and nearly seven centuries to create the version of All Creatures of our God and King we sing today.
+It took three countries and nearly seven centuries to create the hymn All Creatures of our God and King that we know and love today…

 Germany, 1623: The tune most often used for All Creatures first appeared in a Jesuit hymnal paired with a different text (Lasst uns erfreuen herzlich sehr).
 Later, Ralph Vaughan Williams modernized the tune creating its current version.
 Seen first in The English Hymnal (1906), his rendition was set with Athelstan Riley’s text Ye Watchers and Ye Holy Ones.

 England, 1910: William H. Draper translated and paraphrased St. Francis’ poem into an English hymn for a children’s Pentecost (Whitsuntide) festival.
 In order for the text to fit Ralph Vaughan Williams’ version of the tune, Draper added the repeating phrases “Alleluia” and “O Praise Him” which are not part of St. Francis’ original poem.
 The seven stanzas of Draper’s hymn were published in the Public School Hymn Book (1919).